Black Madonna For President

 5 Where does the Black Madonna come from and what does it mean?

-For at least 5000 years, the body and any kind of matter, has only been an annoying appendage that has to function.
+Since the emergence of patriarchal structures, the body and any kind of matter, has only been an annoying appendage that has to function.
 In ancient cultures such as the indigenous Indians, the pre-Egyptians, the yogis in India, etc., whose truth was preserved thanks to their traditions, but also their monuments, matter was equated with the feminine and spirit with the masculine.
 In these cultures, however, matter, the body and femininity were not negatively delineated; they were equated with a deity.
 In many ancient cultures there was the type of the "Black Goddess", who was worshipped as goddesses of fertility, mother and earth.
 Thus the goddesses Kybele, Astarte, Isis and Ischtar were worshipped in Anatolia, Egypt and Mesopotamia.
 Artemis, Demeter and Ceres were worshipped in the West, and Kali in the East.[20]

 The Crusaders brought statues of Isis, the black goddess, who were worshipped underground as Black Madonnas.
 She was opposed to the increasingly popular Virgin Mary and stood for the unity of sexuality and spirituality of body and mind.
 Wherever there is a statue of the Black Madonna, the devotion to Mary Magdalene is particularly strong.
 The Crusaders were the only group allowed to practice their own spirituality.
 But they had to do this in secret.
 They were ardent admirers of Mary Magdalene and John the Baptist and built chapels, churches and cathedrals for Mary and John everywhere.
 Many people, myself included, believe that the crusaders worshipped Mary Magdalene and the goddess Isis in the Black Madonna.